pitt-cdm/lesson02--russell-s-cool-team/modularity.md

 - In Photoshop the different layers help to build a single image, but their combination allows for the modularity in creating different forms of image by allowing individual components to move around
+- In Premiere Pro, individual tracks are able to be manipulated in length, audio, and text to create a flexible form of video media